-Network and/or Claim Administrator
+Network/Claims Administrator

-The Value Plus Option is administered by three network and/or claim administrators - UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas.
+The Value Plus Option is administered by three network/claims administrators - UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas.

-When you enroll for the Value Plus Option, you have a choice among the three network and/or claim administrators.
-The administrator with the lowest employee contribution costs will be the preferred network and/or claim administrator for your state.
-You can choose a non-preferred network and/or claim administrator - called Tier 1 or Tier 2 - but you will pay more in employee contributions.
-The Tier 1 and Tier 2 non-preferred network and/or claim administrators will vary from state to state.
-For example, Aetna may be a Tier 1 non-preferred network and/or claim administrator in one state and a Tier 2 network and/or claim administrator in another.
+When you enroll for the Value Plus Option, you have a choice among the three network/claims administrators.
+The administrator with the lowest employee contribution costs will be the preferred network/claims administrator for your state.
+You can choose a non-preferred network/claims administrator - called Tier 1 or Tier 2 - but you will pay more in employee contributions.
+The Tier 1 and Tier 2 non-preferred network/claims administrators will vary from state to state.
+For example, Aetna may be a Tier 1 non-preferred network/claims administrator in one state and a Tier 2 network/claims administrator in another.

-Tier 1 and Tier 2 network and/or claim administrators reflect monthly contributions that are 25% and 50% higher than the cost of the preferred network and/or claim administrator, as this chart demonstrates:
+Tier 1 and Tier 2 network/claims administrators reflect monthly contributions that are 25% and 50% higher than the cost of the preferred network/claims administrator, as this chart demonstrates:

-Employee Only Employee + 1 Dependent Employee + 2 or More Dependents Preferred network and/or claim administrator Preferred Rate Preferred Rate Preferred Rate Tier 1 network and/or claim administrator Preferred Rate Plus 25% Increase Preferred Rate Plus 25% Increase Preferred Rate Plus 25% Increase Tier 2 network and/or claim administrator Preferred Rate Plus 50% Increase Preferred Rate Plus 50% Increase Preferred Rate Plus 50% Increase
+Employee Only Employee + 1 Dependent Employee + 2 or More Dependents Preferred network/claims administrator Preferred Rate Preferred Rate Preferred Rate Tier 1 network/claims administrator Preferred Rate Plus 25% Increase Preferred Rate Plus 25% Increase Preferred Rate Plus 25% Increase Tier 2 network/claims administrator Preferred Rate Plus 50% Increase Preferred Rate Plus 50% Increase Preferred Rate Plus 50% Increase